In this article...

-This article explains the basics of “Guaranteed Maximum Price” construction contracts, including an explanation of contingencies and allowances, two common components of these types of contracts.
+This article explains the basics of “Guaranteed Maximum Price” construction contracts, including an explanation of contingencies and allowances, two standard components of these types of contracts.
 For a broader discussion on general contractor agreements, check out our article: General Contractor Agreements Explained.

-In that article, we describe different types of pricing structures that can be used in general contractor agreements.
+In that article, we describe different pricing structures that can be used in general contractor agreements.
 One of the most common price structures is for the owner to pay the contractor the cost of work plus the contractor’s fee.

-A guaranteed maximum price is a limit on the amount that the owner will have to pay the contractor on the project, regardless of the actual cost of the project to the contractor.
-Unlike a standard “cost-plus-fee” contract, a guaranteed maximum price contract shifts the much of the risk that the project will be more expensive than estimates from the owner to the contractor.
+A guaranteed maximum price is a limit on the amount that the owner will have to pay the contractor on the project, regardless of the project’s actual cost to the contractor.
+Unlike a standard “cost-plus-fee” contract, a guaranteed maximum price contract shifts much of the risk that the project will be more expensive than estimates from the owner to the contractor.
 Unlike a lump sum contract wherein a contractor is paid a flat fee for the work, the guaranteed maximum price contract allows the owner to potentially save money if the project ends up costing less than estimated.
-Sometimes the owner and contractor will agree in advance that these savings be shared between the two parties, as an incentive to the contractor to come in below estimates.
-So, to recap, in a guaranteed maximum price contract the contractor will charge the owner the cost of the labor and materials plus a percentage of that cost for profit.
+Sometimes the owner and contractor will agree in advance that these savings be shared between the two parties as an incentive to the contractor to come in below estimates.
+So, to recap, in a guaranteed maximum price contract, the contractor will charge the owner the cost of the labor and materials plus a percentage of that cost for profit.
 The total cost to the owner may be less than the guaranteed maximum price, but it will not exceed it.